bmcedev/matching/README.md

 This library is not a replacement for database joins on a properly-designed RDBMS.
-It's designed for real-world situations where the programmer must handle data from different sources that are nonetheless similar.
+It's designed for real-world situations where the programmer must handle data from different sources and find commonality between them.

 ## Example